Tauvic/DriverAwareness/README.md

 | * Lower costs for society|

 A good starting point would be Driving schools, they could use these devices in their daily practice.
 And lend them to their customers when they practice under parental supervision.
+By lending them to young drivers on training, consumers will getting used to these devices and this will lead to general acceptance.

 ### Following a step by step approach